 well production rate tests, water quality comparison analysis, and septic system inspection.

-Well tests consist of a two hour draw-down test to determine production rate and a comprehensive report.
-There is a visual inspection of the residential well system, well head, pressure tank, internal piping to pressure tank, and cistern, if applicable.
-The draw-down test is to test the efficiency of the well pump and the aquifer output in accordance to the documented well permit.
-This tests gives a representation of the actual well production.
-There is an optional water quality test for potability (see below).
-You will receive a detailed, easy to read report that reviews the condition and production rate of the well system.
+Well & Pump System Flow Tests consist of a two hour flow test to determine production rate of well pump system and a comprehensive report.
+There is a visual inspection of the residential well and pump system, well head, pressure tank, internal piping to pressure tank, and cistern, if applicable.
+The flow test is to test the efficiency of the well pump and the aquifer output in accordance to the documented well permit.
+This tests gives a representation of the well production.
+You will receive a detailed, easy to read report that reviews the condition and flow rate of the well and pump system.

 WATER QUALITY ANALYSES

 Water quality analyses are to determine the potability of your water source.
-Water quality of your aquifer and tap water may be different, therefore, Gatesman Environmental provides and suggest water quality tests of both your aquifer output and tap water to assess effects of home piping and water treatment systems on consumable water.
+Water quality of your aquifer and tap water may be different, therefore, Gatesman Environmental Consulting and Engineeing LLC provides and suggest water quality tests of both your aquifer output and tap water to assess effects of home piping and water treatment systems on consumable water.